How you can help Julia Gagnon advance on ‘American Idol’

 Maine’s Julia Gagnon could be the next “American Idol” winner, but she needs your votes.

 Voting will begin when the show starts at 8 p.m.
 Sunday.
 Fans can vote up to 30 times for a contestant – 10 times each online, on the American Idol app or by text.
-Gagnon is performing along with 11 other contestants Sunday night – in an episode filmed in Hawaii – while the rest of the Top 24 will perform in an episode airing Monday night.
-The results of the voting – who made it to the Top 20 – will be revealed on an episode April 14.
+Gagnon is performing along with 11 other contestants Sunday night – in an episode filmed in Hawaii – while the rest of the top 24 will perform in an episode airing Monday night.
+The results of the voting – who made it to the top 20 – will be revealed in an episode April 14.

 People can vote from the start of each week’s episodes, Sunday and Monday, until 6 a.m. the following day.
 Online voting information can be found at idolvote.abc.com and text votes can be placed by texting the number of the contestant you like, which will be given out during the show, to 21523.
 For more information on how and when to vote, go to idolvote.abc.com/#faq.